3.4 Physical Inventory

 The Biennial Physical Inventory schedule is developed by PMO in collaboration with the designated Department Property Administrator (DPA).

 A primary objective in scheduling is to maintain approximately a 2-year interval between inventory events for a given area/department; however, we strive to support the needs and availability of departmental staff.
-Should a schedule change be required, please contact PMO at (650)723-1735.
+Should a schedule change be required, please contact your Property Programs Manager (PPM) or the Inventory Specialists in PMO.

 6. Key Roles and Responsibilities